dhwanipatel14/Covid19-Tracker/README.md

 # Covid19-Tracker
-A application that keep track record of total Coronavirus cases reported at daily basis.
+Coronavirus-Trcaker-App developed using Spring Boot which keep track record of total confirmed Coronavirus cases reported at daily basis across the world.